-Our PhD candidates have typically had extensive community, regional or international development experience.
+Our Doctor of Philosophy (PhD) and Masters of Research (MRes) candidates have typically had extensive community, regional or international development experience.
 They bring practical knowledge and insights to their academic work, to produce research that is both academically rigorous and relevant to the real concerns of regional communities.

-The IRD admits new PhD candidates selectively based on:
+The IRD admits new PhD and MRes candidates selectively based on:

-Prospective PhD candidates may contact supervisors within the IRD to discuss their research interest.
-Current registered supervisors within the IRD are:
+Prospective PhD and MRes candidates may contact supervisors within (or associated with) the IRD to discuss their research interest.
+Current registered IRD supervisors can be found by clicking here.

 For further information about higher degrees by research at the University of Tasmania, consult the Graduate Research website.